Bhanukiran889/anlytics-app/README.md

 ---

 ## Limitations & Notes
-- No real-time updates (WebSockets) are implemented, as the data is static unless seeded/admin-updated.
 - No UI for adding/editing sales, products, or customers (data is seeded via script).
 - Bonus features (real-time, export, advanced filtering) are not included.

----

-## Submission Checklist
-- [x] Database seeded with 2+ years of data
-- [x] All analytics endpoints implemented
-- [x] Frontend dashboard with charts, tables, and reports history
-- [x] JWT authentication
-- [x] README with setup, schema, and API docs

 ---